zed-extensions/superhtml/README.md

 # SuperHTML support for Zed

-This extension provides support for [SuperHTML](https://github.com/kristoff-it/superhtml) language server.
+This extension provides support for the [SuperHTML](https://github.com/kristoff-it/superhtml) language and LSP.

 ## Installation